Appearance

 Matchers are the building blocks of body analysis rules.
 Each matcher targets a specific kind of AST node -- function calls, constructor invocations, property access, object properties, or arbitrary expressions.
 You pass a matcher to a condition like notContain() to define what should (or should not) appear inside method and function bodies.

-Five matchers cover the most common expression patterns:
+Ten matchers cover the most common patterns:

 call(target)